 trash bags (under sink)

 NOT INCLUDED are salt, pepper, sugar (or sweetener), coffee, coffee filters, or small drinking glasses for the bathroom.

 portable crib with sheet

 The Cabins also have "enhanced wilderness theming," which includes furniture that appears to be roughhewn from branches and a log cabin-like veneer exterior.
 Also, all Cabins come equipped with bunk beds in the bedroom, in addition to the double bed, and therefore, will all sleep 6 persons.
 There are 13 Wilderness Cabins that are set up to be handicapped-accessible, all located on Loop 2800.
 Interior and exterior photos of the Cabins are located in the FW Photo Gallery.

 The number of Cabins in each loop is as follows:

 2100 loop - 44 cabins; 2200 loop - 44 cabins; 2300 loop - 30 cabins; 2400 loop - 49 cabins; 2500 loop - 33 cabins; 2600 loop - 65 cabins; 2700 loop - 72 cabins; 2800 loop - 70 cabins.
 Additionally, there are two cabins located on campsites 118 and 120 in the 100 loop that are used exclusively by Disney management and other corporate types.
 Finally, there is an unfurnished single cabin near the 2300 loop that is used by Housekeeping.

 Yes.
 When you make your cabin reservation, make sure Fort Wilderness knows you want a fully accessible cabin with roll-in shower.
 The cabin is 18 inches wider than the standard cabins and the hallway is wide enough for even an adult size wheelchair The picnic table is also accessible.
 The double bed in the bedroom is noticeably lower to the floor, and the bedroom still has the standard bunk beds.
 The bathroom has a roll-in shower, plenty of grab bars, an accessible sink, and cupboards behind the door.
-See photos of the accessible cabins in the Fort Wilderness photo gallery as well as the slideshow.
+See photos of the accessible cabins in the Fort Wilderness photo gallery.